astsu-dev/vaulty-remote-clipboard/README.md

-# Clipsync - sync your clipboard between PC and Mobile
+# Vaulty Remote Clipboard - copy your passwords from the Vaulty mobile app to your computer

+## GUI

-## Build
+### Build

+> You can skip this step if you use the pre-built binary from the [Releases](https://github.com/astsu-dev/vaulty-remote-clipboard/releases) page.

 Windows: